ZacCac/Model-Rocket-Flight-Simulation/README.md

-# TVC Simulation
+# Model Rocket Flight Simulation
-**The simulation does not currently support TVC, it is just a physics simulation** \
 2D simulation of the flight of a rocket with an Estes-15 motor.

 ## Parameters: